 The basic components of red teaming involve three processes:

-Penetration, or pen testing, is key because it helps identify potential vulnerabilities in your defenses.
+Penetration testing, or pen testing, is key because it helps identify potential vulnerabilities in your defenses.
 Once a pen tester infiltrates your system, they will look for additional points of access throughout your systems.

 Social engineering involves interacting with your employees and staff to assess security risks in communication.
 That can involve posing as a third-party vendor and sending a malicious link via chat or email.
 Or, posing as a friendly visitor to an onsite location, and asking for sensitive information from the front-of-office staff.

 Physical intrusion can involve physically breaking into an office space or onsite location.
 Depending on the space, that can be picking locks or bypassing security alarms.

 Ultimately, the key to effective red teaming is that attackers know what they are looking for.
 The above components are a simplification of a series of complex steps and processes that a red team attacker will use to determine threats and vulnerabilities.

 The core benefit of red teaming is that it allows companies to identify and repair their vulnerabilities before they become points of entry for actual attackers.
 You’ll be able to assess your company’s ability to detect, respond, and prevent targeted threats.